 As Jesus was calling His disciples early in His ministry, He left for Galilee and it was there that He found Philip.
 Jesus calls Philip to follow Him, which he did.

 The good news of the Messiah’s arrival was not something Philip could keep to himself.
-He immediately goes to Nathaniel to witness about whom he has seen.
+He immediately goes to his friend Nathanael to witness about whom he has seen.

-It’s interesting that Philip goes back to Old Testament prophecies when describing Jesus.
+It’s interesting that Philip goes back to the ancient Scripture when describing Jesus.

-But instead of running with excitement to meet Jesus, the long-awaited Messiah, Nathaniel responds with a skeptical remark:
+But instead of running with excitement to meet Jesus, the long-awaited Messiah, Nathanael responds with a skeptical remark:

 “Nazareth!
-Can anything good come from there?
-Nathaniel asked.” v46.
+Can anything good come from there?” v46.

 Why Was Nazareth Despised?